 A problem with this approach is, unlike asbestos, Roundup doesn’t have a “signature” condition.
 While asbestos is recognized as causing mesothelioma, non-Hodgkin’s lymphoma’s cause may have any number of factors.
 Around 74,000 people in the US are expected to be diagnosed with the disease in 2019, according to the American Cancer Society.

 How ForLawFirmsOnly can help your Roundup litigation practice grow

-We have a division focusing only on generating leads for attorneys looking for mass tort litigation plaintiffs.
+We have a lead generation division focused on helping Monsanto Roundup law firms with their mass tort marketing so they can grow their litigation practice and represent more plaintiffs.
 We put all our energy and expertise into getting the highest quality leads for our clients.
 Only one firm receives each signed client.

 Our multi-channel lead generation programs use Google search, cable TV, connected TV, radio, web banner ads, social media, online surveys and traditional advertising to gather Roundup users who are potential clients for your firm who are thoroughly vetted based on YOUR criteria.

 After we’re contacted, the potential client is screened to ensure quality and our Intake Team walks the prospect through the intake process.
 We can perform a range of services for you, from just signing your retainer and HIPPA releases to sending out a medical investigator to review the case with your client to help strengthen their case.